Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 Rather than do Math and Leave out Sugar and such, I decided to take the path of least resistance and go with cocoa powder brownies.

-Cocoa powder, like unsweetened chocolate, doesn’t contain any sugar, so it’s mostly pure chocolate liquor that has been pressed then ground up into powder.
+Cocoa powder, like unsweetened chocolate, doesn’t contain any sugar, so it’s mostly pure chocolate liquor that has been pressed and then ground up into powder.
 And that means super chocolaty brownies.

 And for these cocoa powder brownies, I turned to my dear-but-as-yet-unmet friend Alton Brown.